 Prerequisite(s): AVS 1312 (or its equivalent); CHE 1301 or AVS 4330 (or their equivalents).
 Rationale for developing and using biofuels in aviation.
 History of the development of biofuels as aviation fuels.
 History of fossil fuels.
 International experience in aviation biofuels.
 Environmental, economic, and energy security factors.
 Technical considerations and testing procedures including FAA certification procedures.

-5368 Integrated Energy Resource Systems (Cross-listed as ENV 5368) See ENV 5368 for course information.
+5368 Integrated Energy Resource Systems (Cross-listed as ENV 5368)

-5391 Measurement Methods and Data Analysis for Air Pollution (Cross-listed as ENV 5391) See ENV 5391 for course information.
+5391 Measurement Methods and Data Analysis for Air Pollution (Cross-listed as ENV 5391)